ansilove/AnsiLove.framework/README.md

 	/Users/Stefan/Desktop/MyAnsiArtwork.ans

 I recommend treating this string case-sensitive.
 As you can see, that string explicitly needs to contain the path and the file name.
-That's pretty cool because it means you can work either with `NSStrings` or `NSURLs` internally.
-Just keep in mind that any `NSURL` needs to be converted to a string before passing to ALAnsiGenerator.
+Keep in mind that any `NSURL` needs to be converted to a string before passing to ALAnsiGenerator.
 NSURL has a method called `absoluteString` that can be used for easy conversion.

 	NSURL 	 *myURL;
 	NSString *urlString = [myURL absoluteString];

-But AnsiLove.framework is even more flexible and it will automatically resolve any tilde in `inputFile` string instances.
-Now you know that this is a proper `inputFile` string, too:
+Note that AnsiLove.framework will resolve any tilde in path for you.

-	~/Desktop/MyAnsiArtwork.ans

-Simple, elegant, comfortable, just working?
-You decide.

 ## (NSString *)outputFile

 Formatting of string `outputFile` is identical to string `inputFile`.
-Only one difference: `outputFile` is optional.
-If you don't set this object, the framework will use the same path / file name you passed as `inputFile` string, but it adds .PNG or .TIFF as suffix, depending on what method you fired.
+If you don't set this object, the framework will use the same path / file name you passed as `inputFile` string, addding .PNG suffix automatically.
 However, if you plan to write your images into a different directory and / or under a different filename, go ahead and customize this object.
 Just keep in mind that for custom paths the suffix will be added automatically as well.

 ## (NSString *)font